 Kind of makes me tear up just thinking about it now.

-oshunbrez asked: What is the most important thing you are doing right now in your life to help someone else that is non related, non attached to you, just to be bettering the world and to show that you can "Pay it Forward"?
+oshunbrez said: What is the most important thing you are doing right now in your life to help someone else that is non related, non attached to you, just to be bettering the world and to show that you can "Pay it Forward"?
 How did you get there and how do you feel about what you are doing inside?
 Are you doing the best that you can?
 Does that person know it's you is doing it?
 What do you hope for the final outcome to be?

 I have for the last 6 month or so given a home to a friend of my son’s and her daughter.
 They are strictly platonic, as a matter of fact that’s how she got here.
 She was in an abusive relationship and her four year old daughter called 911.